maciek-szn/gtfs-realtime-php/README.md

 Simple wrapper for GTFS-Realtime in PHP based on Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf-php).

-## Usage
-The library is kept simple to use for creating and parsing GTFS-Realtime feeds in PHP applications.
-See the simple examples for [creating](/examples/create_message.php) and [parsing](/examples/parse_message.php) a feed message.

 ### Composer Installation
 In your application project root run
 ```